 - Freudian Excuse: Not as elaborated on as in the books, but the audience is treated to both an audio flashback of his grandmother threatening to castrate him for wetting the bed, and Graham's sympathetic comments upon reading the journal that Francis described his childhood in.

 - Genius Bruiser: Dolarhyde takes his time to study his victims and meticulously plan his invasions, rather than brute force his way.

-- Gollum Made Me Do It: His relationship with Reba brings this out in him—rather than referring to himself as the dragon, he starts begging it to let her live, and attempts to stop killing.
+- Gollum Made Me Do It: His relationship with Reba brings this out in him—rather than referring to himself as the Dragon, he starts begging it to let her live, and attempts to stop killing.
 He doesn't succeed, and tells her he'd rather kill her as Dolarhyde than "bite her to death" as the Dragon.

 - Red Right Hand: Deconstructed.
 His cleft palate subjected him to severe abuse as a child, which is part of what eventually drove him to become a killer.
-He's still sensitive of it in his adulthood.
+He's still sensitive about it in his adulthood.
 The scarring remaining on his lip after years of surgery is a downplayed example.

 - Serial Killer: He targets whole families, although his principal victims are always the mothers in them (the ones he chooses to "change").

 - Shout-Out: The suit he wears when he goes to eat the original "Red Dragon" painting is an echo of William Petersen's suit in Manhunter.